Evoke (LON:EVOK) Shares Down 10% – Time to Sell?

-Several brokerages have recently weighed in on EVOK.
-Berenberg Bank decreased their target price on shares of Evoke from GBX 130 ($1.67) to GBX 90 ($1.16) and set a “buy” rating for the company in a research note on Wednesday, December 4th.
-Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 140 ($1.80) price objective on shares of Evoke in a research note on Monday, December 16th.
+EVOK has been the subject of several recent analyst reports.
+Berenberg Bank dropped their price objective on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.17) and set a “buy” rating for the company in a report on Wednesday, December 4th.
+Jefferies Financial Group reiterated a “buy” rating and issued a GBX 140 ($1.81) price objective on shares of Evoke in a research report on Monday, December 16th.

-Evoke (LON:EVOK – Get Free Report) last posted its quarterly earnings results on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
+Evoke (LON:EVOK – Get Free Report) last posted its quarterly earnings data on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) earnings per share for the quarter.
 Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
-As a group, sell-side analysts forecast that Evoke plc will post 12.7648305 EPS for the current fiscal year.
+Equities research analysts expect that Evoke plc will post 12.7648305 earnings per share for the current fiscal year.

 Insider Activity